wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.7 =
+Added Instructions Form Item, Duplicate Form feature, and more customizations to the Notifications.

 = 1.6 =
 Added auto-responder feature, internationalization support, and fixed validation problems for IE users.